ikunetwork/WhitePaper/README.md

 Licensees will be in the form of a third party that acquires a certain threshold of tokens, engaging the `permissionlessLicense` protocol as described below, or the `RST[x]DC`.
+This can be visualized below in the abacus example:

 The IN will provide a standard `permissionlessLicense` with drop down variables such as territory, `RST[x]` license threshold, required efforts for good faith development \(e.g. Phase II clincal trial commence in 6 months\), amongst others.
 This will enable proposers to click through, filling in variables at their discretion, likely dramatically reducing the need for negotiation, lawyers and other middlemen, enabling an open streamlined licensing process.
 In addition, parties will have the opportunity to provide their own customized license, subject to market demand.

-Specifically, the `permissionlessLicense` enables exit opportunities for `RST[x]` Holders to license `RST[x]`-backed data which can be obtained by any interested party \(e.g. health insurance distributor, venture, foundation, etc.\).
-If the `permissionlessLicense` threshold is not achieved after a succcessful Phase II clinical trial, the `RST[x]DC` may become a collective ad hoc venture team around its cryptoasset, e.g. an approved ALS treatment with 7 years of market exclusivity in the U.S. for market distribution.
-This creates a self perpetuating ecosystem of innovation and multiple opportunities for IKU and `RST[x]` holders, as well as other parties interested in licensing.

-[non-permissionless license option?]

 ### The IKU Reserve

-The IN will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D. The funds will be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public, enabling anyone to see the state of the Network in real time.
+The IN will maintain its assets as necessary for incentivizing VR peer review, liquidity and community bounties in both software and bio R&D.  Resources may be stored in an Ethereum MultiSigWallet: \([https://github.com/Gnosis/MultiSigWallet](https://github.com/Gnosis/MultiSigWallet)\) which is built on top of ConsenSys Ethereum MultiSigWallet \([https://github.com/ConsenSys/MultiSigWallet](https://github.com/ConsenSys/MultiSigWallet)\).\] All foundation transactions and bounties will be public, enabling anyone to see the state of the Network in real time.

 ### Future Development